msmid/markdown2docbook/README.md

 ### 3. Using stylesheet to convert markdown documents ###

-  Running with property options like `-it main-from-file`
+  Running with parameters and property options like `-it main-from-file`